ClaytonWang/react-springboot-fullstack/README.md

 # React Springboot Fullstack

-This is a fullstack project using React and Springboot.
-It is a simple application that allows users to read food trucks from a database and search for specific food trucks.
+This is a fullstack project using React18 and Springboot3.
+It is a simple application that allows users to read food trucks from a database and search for specific food trucks by name.
 The project uses MySQL as the database.

 ## Prerequisites